agile-lab-dev/wasp/CONTRIBUTING.md

 `v${major}.${minor}.${patch}`.

 # Workflow
-To start a new branch please open a new issue on GitLab, then after the issue is created please click on the `Create merge request` dropdown and change the proposed branch name to one of the legal prefixes described in this document or you will not be able to push.
+To start working on a new feature/bugfix:
+- open a new issue on GitLab
+- click on the `Create merge request` dropdown
+- change the proposed branch name to one of the legal prefixes described in this document ()or you will not be able to push!)

-Do your work on the branch, then:
+Do your work on the branch as usual; to get new artifact created and deployed from it, simply push to it.

+When you're done:
-- rebase on the branch you started on
+- rebase on the branch you started on, to make the merge as clean as possible
-- merge your branch
-- wait for the CI to deploy the artifact
+- ask somebody with the appropriate permissions to accept your merge request